snd/criterion/README.md

 ## condition-object reference by example

-*the first example (before the first "or") in each section is always the preferred way of doing things !*
+*for each section several examples are given and seperated by "or". the criteria created in the examples behave identical. the first example in each section uses condition-objects and is always the preferred way of doing things !*

 ### comparisons

 #### equal

-where `x = 7`
+where `x = 7`:

 ``` js
 var c = criterion({x: 7});